Production from intro to outro was amongst the best from any underground hip hop album I've ever heard. Absolute masterpiece

-Favorite track: king cookie faced (for her) (Prod. by Driver).
+Favorite track: Retirement Ode (Prod. by Driver).

 What would Gravity’s Rainbow sound like as a rap album?
 Here is an album which, if we may, reminds the listener of their whispered allegiances to fundamental realities.
 The brushstrokes are delicate, stabbing, pointed.
 The overwhelming crescendo they whirl towards may be one of bitterness, and rightfully so.
 There is also lightness.
 A black man is giggling and pointing at you.
 It may have everything and nothing to do with rap and one’s place in it.
 Humiliation, no longer a threat—but a reality, has been exhausted.
 Perfect Hair is what remains.